HullUni-bioinformatics/MIG-Phylogenomics/README.md

 `orthofinder/all_inputs/Results_Jan16/<inflation value>_OrthologousGroup.csv`: Orthology clusters, with `<inflation value>` representign the mcl inflation parameter, except for 0, representing an inflation of 1.5, and 1, representing inflation of 1.1.

-`orthofinder/all_inputs/Results_Jan16/WorkingDirectory`: OrthoFinder inputs and putputs of the Blast step.
+`orthofinder/all_inputs/Results_Jan16/WorkingDirectory`: OrthoFinder inputs and outputs of the Blast step.
 `orthofinder/all_inputs/Results_Jan16/OGs_I2_1-4.gb.gz`: A genbank file with coding and protein sequences of orthology clusters with 1 to 4 gene copies for each reference sample`.

 `orthofinder/all_inputs/Results_Jan16/OGs_I2_1-4.gb.loci.<csv|txt>`: ReproPhylo formated list of the loci that are in the genbank file.

 `orthofinder/all_inputs/Results_Jan16/rootknot_phylogenomics`: Input and output files of the OC filtering and correction pipeline, with trimal settings of gt=0.7 and st=0.01`

-`orthofinder/all_inputs/Results_Jan16/I2_3X2_gt0.7_st_0.01_alns_<1-4 | all2 | flo2>`: Sequence alignments of orthology clusters in which inparalogues are collapsed into a single sequence, OCs with fragmanted orthologs are excluded and each genome copy contains up to one copy per sample.
+`orthofinder/all_inputs/Results_Jan16/I2_3X2_gt0.7_st_0.01_alns_<1-4 | all2 | flo2>`: Sequence alignments of orthology clusters in which inparalogs are collapsed into a single sequence, OCs with fragmanted orthologs are excluded and each genome copy contains up to one copy per sample.
 `1-4`: all the orthology clusters  in which there are at least 3 reference samples with 2 gene copies.
 `all2`: a subset of `1-4` in which all the reference samples have two gene copies.
 `flo2`: a subset of `1-4` in which all MfloSJF1 has two gene copies.